Italy ~ Santa Cristina

 Riding ability: confident novice and above

 Group size: Santa Cristina can host 30+ guests, riding is in small groups max 5

 Season: April to November

-Horses: The horses are mixture of Thoroughbred and warmblood crosses, and local Italian crosses, varying from 15hh to 17hh and also one or two childrens ponies.
-They are all well schooled, responsive, willing and enjoyable to ride and are very well looked after.
+Horses: There are around 20 horses, a mixture of Thoroughbred and warmblood crosses and local Italian crosses.
+They vary from about 15hh to 17hh with a few smaller childrens ponies.
+All are well schooled, responsive, willing and enjoyable to ride and very well looked after.
 Tack is English style.
-Rides are usually limited to a maximum of 5 guests.
+Rides are usually limited to a maximum of 5 or 6 guests.

-Hours: On the specific riding programs there is generally 2 to 5 hours riding a day, broken with rests and for a long lunch.
-Riding can also be tailored to suit.
+Hours: Tailored to suit but generally 2 to 5 hours riding a day, broken with rests and for a long lunch.

-Pace and experience required: There is great flexibility at Santa Cristina - the ride programs are aimed at reasonably competent riders, who are secure, comfortable and in control on a horse at a walk, trot and canter in open country.
-Other programs are more flexible and novice and even beginners can be catered for with lessons in the sand school.
+Pace and experience required: Riding programs are aimed at reasonably competent riders, who are secure, comfortable and in control on a well-schooled horse at a walk, trot and canter in open country - but there is lots of flexibility and novice and even beginners can be catered for, with lessons in the sand school, by arrangment.

 Full Week (7 nights) - Saturday to Saturday, on request